 Here are the download links to a few commonly used authenticator apps:

-Download and install the authenticator app on the mobile device.
+Download and install the authenticator app on your mobile device.
 When you login to the web console for the first time, a QR code will be displayed.
 You should open the authenticator app and scan the QR code to create an account for Endpoint Central.
 You can see Endpoint Central is now added to the authenticator app and OTP will be generated automatically.
 The chosen authenticator app can also be selected after enabling two factor authentication via email.

 You can use the OTP generated in the authenticator app as a secondary authentication and login to the product.